StoneStepsInc/zlib-nuget/README.md

 ## What's Debug CRT?

-Visual C/C++ provides C runtime library (CRT), which comes in several flavors designed for specific putposes.
+Visual C/C++ provides C runtime library (CRT), which comes in several flavors designed for specific purposes.
 The debug CRT is intended to help identifying various runtime issues early in the development process, such as memory corruption.